Constellations (play): 2015 Broadway production

-The play premiered on Broadway in a Manhattan Theatre Club production at the Samuel J. Friedman Theatre on January 13, 2015 and closed on 15 March 2015.
+The play premiered on Broadway in a Manhattan Theatre Club production at the Samuel J. Friedman Theatre on January 13, 2015, and closed on 15 March 2015.
 The cast starred Jake Gyllenhaal (in his Broadway debut) and Ruth Wilson.
 Ruth Wilson received a nomination for the 2015 Tony Award, Best Performance By a Leading Actress in a Play.
 The play received three Drama League Award nominations: Best Play, Best Actor, Gyllenhaal, and Best Actress, Wilson.

 2021 West End revival

 Constellations received a West End revival at the Vaudeville Theatre from June to September 2021, produced by the Donmar Warehouse.
 The production featured four casts in rotation: Sheila Atim and Ivanno Jeremiah, Peter Capaldi and Zoë Wanamaker, Omari Douglas and Russell Tovey, and Anna Maxwell Martin and Chris O'Dowd.
 Longhurst returned to direct the play, which was revised by Payne to accommodate Douglas and Tovey as characters Roland and Manuel.
-The production won the 2022 Olivier Awards for Best Revival and Best Actress for Atim, and received nominations for Best Director and Best Actor for Douglas.
+The production won the 2022 Olivier Awards for Best Revival and Best Actress for Atim, and received nominations for Best Director for Longhurst and Best Actor for Douglas.

 Other productions

 In January 2013 Payne revealed that a film adaptation was under way.
 That plan has since been shelved.

 The play toured the UK, starting in May 2015 at Woking's New Victoria Theatre.

 In November 2015, the Chinese-language premiere was directed and translated by Wang Chong in Beijing.
 He used 13 on stage cameras to conceptualize the play into a "stage movie" with the 50 scenes presented in 50 takes creating a very intimate cinematic experience.
 A real hamster was also on the stage representing the god of time and universe dictating the cuts of the "movie" and the possibilities of life.
 Because of the show's success, the actress Wang Xiaohuan was recognised by The Beijing News as The Young Theater Artist of the Year.

-A production opened on February 10, 2016 at the Boise Contemporary Theater in Boise, ID, running through March 5, and starring Dwayne Blackaller and Tiara Thompson and directed by Tracy Sunderland.
+A production opened on February 10, 2016, at the Boise Contemporary Theater in Boise, ID, running through March 5, and starring Dwayne Blackaller and Tiara Thompson and directed by Tracy Sunderland.

 In 2016 the Canadian English-language premiere was co-produced by Montreal's Centaur Theatre and Toronto’s Canadian Stage Company.
-The show was directed by legendary Canadian director Peter Hinton and starred Cara Ricketts and Graham Cuthbertson.
+The show was directed by legendary Canadian director Peter Hinton-Davis and starred Cara Ricketts and Graham Cuthbertson.

 The 2016 Studio Theatre production was nominated for 6 awards at the 2017 Helen Hayes Awards in Washington, D.C.
 The production won 2 awards, with Tom Patterson receiving the Robert Prosky Award for Outstanding Lead Actor in a Play and Lily Balatincz receiving Outstanding Lead Actress in a Play.